 In the safety category, though, the LX does very well.
 Like the rest of the Honda Civic trims, it has collision mitigation braking, adaptive cruise control, and lane departure warning, among other advanced systems.
 Drivers can really appreciate that the Civic can actively look out for problems and potentially take action to protect passengers.
 The only change in the Sport's safety package is that its rearview camera has dynamic guidelines instead of static guidelines.

-Compare the 2021 Honda Civic Sedan Sport vs EX Trims.
+Compare the Sport vs EX Trim Levels.
 What is the difference?

 A big shift happens at the EX level.
 The EX and the trims above it all run on turbocharged engines.
 One of these engines can churn out 174 horsepower.
 It has 162 pound-feet of torque compared with the 138 pound-feet in the Sport (and LX).
 While it's more powerful, it's also more efficient.
 The EX has can earn an estimated 32/42 (city/highway) miles per gallon.